-But, the success of this business hinges on two very basic assumptions: (1) the bank will keep enough liquidity in reserve so that when the customer needs to withdraw their funds, they are able to do so; and (2) the customer is a good credit risk who will make their loan payments as agreed.
+But, the success of this business hinges on two very basic assumptions: (1) the bank will keep enough liquidity in reserve so that when the customer needs to withdraw their funds, they can do so; and (2) the customer is a good credit risk who will make their loan payments as agreed.
 It is the second assumption upon which the Texas Ratio is built.

 What is the Texas Ratio?

-The Texas Ratio is a financial metric used by analysts to predict which banks have the potential to experience “credit” related issues, meaning a lot of customers who are unwilling or unable to make their loan payments.
-The ratio was originally developed by Gerard Cassidy and his colleagues at RBC Capital Markets and they found that when the ratio exceeds 100% or “1”, banks tend to fail.
+The Texas Ratio is a financial metric used by analysts to predict which banks have the potential to experience “credit” related issues, meaning many customers who are unwilling or unable to make their loan payments.
+The ratio was originally developed by Gerard Cassidy and his colleagues at RBC Capital Markets, and they found that when the ratio exceeds 100% or “1”, banks tend to fail.

 The formula used to calculate the Texas Ratio is:

 Non-Performing Assets are loans for which payments are not being made in a timely manner.
 But, just because a borrower misses their loan payment does not automatically mean the loan is non-performing.
 In most cases, a loan will not receive this status until the principal and interest are 90+ days past due.
 So, in short, the numerator in this equation is the sum of the principal balance of all loans that are 90+ days past due.